 The City has adopted a portfolio structure to address liquidity and return, all while maintaining safety.
-Funds not needed for immediate liquidity (core investments) are actively managed in a diversified portfolio with maturities ranging between 0 and 5 years, with an average duration target of approximately 2.5 years to capture yield and enhance long-term returns.
-The duration for these funds is currently 1.76 years, up from 1.58 years at the end of last quarter.
-The duration continues to be moved closer to its target slowly in consideration of volatile rates and a flat yield curve.
-These funds currently total \$441,192,477.
+Funds formerly held in a separate liquidity portfolio have recently been rolled into the core investments portfolio.
+These funds continue to be actively managed with maturities ranging between 0 and 5 years and have an average duration target of approximately 2.5 years to capture yield and enhance long-term returns.
+The duration for these funds is currently 1.6 years, which is slightly lower than at the end of last quarter because of the co-mingling of shorter-term investments.
+The duration, however, continues to be deliberately moved closer to its target slowly in consideration of volatile rates and an inverted yield curve.
+These funds currently total \$563,755,782.

-Funds needed to meet cash needs (liquid investments) are managed in both a diversified portfolio with maturities shorter than two years (totaling \$65,149,043) and Local Agency Investment Fund (totaling \$63,999,389).
+Funds needed to meet cash needs (liquid investments) are now solely managed in Local Agency Investment Fund (totaling \$59,999,044).
 Local Agency Investment Fund (LAIF) is a program created by statute as an investment alternative for California's local governments and special districts.
-Liquid investments are generally held to maturity.

-Summary and detailed information on each security is provided.
+Summary and detailed information on each security is provided in Attachment 1.
 Also included is an activity report of sales, purchases and maturities for this accounting period as required by Government Code section 53607.
-The current portfolio market value is \$570,340,909.
-This amount does not include \$3,160,862 of accrued interest, which has been earned, but not yet received with an aggregate average yield to maturity of 2.31 percent (Core Portfolio YTM: 2.34%; Liquidity Portfolio YTM: 2.13%; LAIF YTM: 2.31%) as of January 12, 2019.
+The current portfolio market value is \$623,754,826.
+This amount does not include \$2,961,467 of accrued interest, which has been earned, but not yet received.
+The portfolio's average yield to maturity was 2.48 percent as of April 6, 2019.
 The value of the portfolio is impacted by market forces in the bond market, as well as by growing property tax revenues, development related activity such as park impact fees, housing impact fees, developer contributions, building and planning fees, increased utility enterprise fund revenues and other City financial activities.